High School Outreach Programs

 Quantum Chess Workshop at Yale Pathways to Science Summer Scholars Program

 Every year Yale University invites over 1,900 local students from the 6th-12th grades to join their Pathways to Science program.
 As a Pathways to Science Scholar, these students join the STEM community at Yale University, gaining access to academic lectures, demonstrations, laboratory visits, and even some research opportunities.
 The Pathways program offers over 150 different programs and events from which the Scholars get to choose, cultivating academic inquiries and fostering growth.
-During the 2023 Pathways program, the Center for Quantum Dynamics on Modular Quantum Devices held a workshop using quantum-based games (Quantum Chess) to introduce high schoolers to quantum information science.
+During the 2023 and 2024 Pathways programs, the Center for Quantum Dynamics on Modular Quantum Devices held a workshops using quantum-based games (Quantum Chess) to introduce high schoolers to quantum information science.
 To learn more about similar activities and about how to apply to the Pathways program, click here.

 Quantum Game-based Workshops in Lehigh Valley High Schools